 How Much Rent Can Americans Afford on Minimum Wage?

 The minimum wage is the lowest legal wage that businesses can pay their employees.
-The U.S. current national minimum wage is $7.25 per hour.
+The current U.S. federal minimum wage is $7.25 per hour.
 Congress established the minimum wage in 1938 to stop employers from exploiting workers.

-The U.S. Bureau of Labor Statistics (BLS) found that 1.6 million workers were paid the federal minimum wage or less.
-They are more likely to be young, female, part-time, and working in service industries.
+The U.S. Bureau of Labor Statistics (BLS) found that 1.1 million workers were paid the federal minimum wage or less in 2020.
+They are more likely to be young, female, part-time workers, and in the service industries.

 Many argue that the minimum wage should provide a living wage that pays for a decent level of food, clothing, and shelter.
-If it had been indexed to the consumer price index since 1968, the minimum wage would now be $10.15 per hour.
-If it had kept pace with executive-level pay increases, it would be $23 per hour.
+If it had been indexed to the consumer price index since 1968, the minimum wage would have been $10.15 per hour in 2018.
+If it had kept pace with executive-level pay increases, it would have been $23 per hour.

-The rule of thumb is that you should spend around 30% of your income on housing.
-If that's the case, how much housing can you get if you're earning minimum wage?
-It turns out that it depends on which state you live in.
+A general rule of thumb is that you should spend around 30% of your income on housing.
+If that's the case, how much housing can you afford if you're earning minimum wage?
+The answer depends on which state you live in.